lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     the sender MUST stop the Retransmission Timer, it MUST advance to the next fragmentation window and it MUST start a blind transmission phase as described above.
-  * if the current window is the last one and the SCHC ACK indicates that more tiles were received than the sender actually sent, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.
+  * if the current window is the last one and the SCHC ACK indicates that more tiles were received than the sender sent, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit with an error condition.